-Arkansas woman charged with fatally beating her grandmother
+Arkansas woman charged in fatal beating of her grandmother

 BENTONVILLE, Ark.
-(AP) — A northwest Arkansas woman is being held on $750,000 bail after being arrested on a capital murder warrant in the hammer-beating death of her 81-year-old grandmother.
+(AP) — A northwest Arkansas woman has been arrested on a capital murder warrant in the hammer beating death of her 81-year-old grandmother.

-A Benton County Circuity Court judge set bond Wednesday after finding probable cause to hold 26-year-old Andrea Lea Wilson pending the filing of a formal charge.
+A Benton County Circuity Court judge set a $750,000 bond Wednesday after finding probable cause to hold 26-year-old Andrea Lea Wilson pending the filing of a formal charge.

-The defense attorney for Wilson did not immediately return a phone call seeking comment.
+The defense attorney for Wilson hasn’t returned a phone call seeking comment.

-Wilson is suspected in the death of 81-year-old Ruby Ross of Pea Ridge, whose body was found May 16 in bed in her home.
+Wilson is suspected in the death of Ruby Ross of Pea Ridge, whose body was found May 16 in bed in her home.

 Most Read Nation & World Stories